5 Best Lowering Kits for Ford Escape: Improve Handling and Stance

 • Only provides a small 0.5 inch drop, not suitable for aggressive lowering

-Verdict A conservative, corrosion-resistant 0.5 inch lowering kit that gives a reliable, factory-style rear drop for axle-on-top leaf spring setups.
+Verdict: A conservative, corrosion-resistant 0.5 inch lowering kit that gives a reliable, factory-style rear drop for axle-on-top leaf spring setups.

-Best Quality
+Best Seller

 Pros: